Access to all Library databases and descriptions of each database can be found in the dropdowns below.

 Please explain to them that you have a reservation for the room.
 We expect all study room users to respect their colleagues and the D!Bs!

 The Library provides audio-visual support for the college lecture halls and classrooms.
-Supported equipment includes podiums, microphones, projectors, laptop/device connection, PowerPoint, media display, audio and video, lecture recording, audience polling, and equipment loans.
+Supported equipment includes podiums, microphones, projectors, laptop/device connection, PowerPoint, media display, audio and video, lecture recording, audience polling, and equipment loans (see Library Technology and Equipment section above).

 The Library also supports requests by faculty and staff for audio-visual setup and instruction on equipment in classrooms, lecture halls and conference rooms across Albany Medical College.
 Requests can be made for videotaping sessions, minor video editing projects and multimedia conversion.